BandNews TV

 BandNews TV is a Brazilian 24-hour television news channel, owned by Grupo Bandeirantes.
 It was the second news channel launched in the Brazilian cable/satellite market.

 The history of BandNews dated back to 19 March 2001, when it was launched by Grupo Bandeirantes.
 The first ever newscast aired at 11am that day.
 BandNews TV's programming was formatted around the idea (like 1982-2005 CNN Headline News) that a viewer could tune in at any time of day or night (instead of having to wait for the morning or evening news programs/round-ups on Record News and GloboNews channels), and receive up-to-date information on the top Brazilian and international stories in just 15 minutes.
 The initial investments from BAND for the channel were infrastructures, technical staffs and journalists, which cost them $6 million.
 Right at the launch, it reached 1 million viewers across Brazil on DIRECTV, NEOTV and independent pay-TV providers.

-The channel also broadcasts Jornal da Band weeknights at 8:30, one hour later the original broadcast on Band.
-Outside the news bulletins, BandNews TV runs talk shows about business and culture and short documentaries during the break.
+The channel also broadcasts Jornal da Band weeknights at 8:30 pm, one hour after the original broadcast on Band.
+Besides the news bulletins, BandNews TV airs talk shows about business and culture and short documentaries during the commercial break.
 BandNews is the third most watched Brazilian news channel around the country after GloboNews and Record News and it was the first Brazilian HD news network.

-In 2016, because the channel was added to SlingTV, it is now the only 24-hour Portuguese-speaking news provider in South America.
+In 2016, the channel was added to SlingTV and became the only 24-hour Portuguese-speaking news provider in South America.

 BandNews is popular by its credibility, dynamism and fast-paced coverage of news.
-This led to the launched of the radio service, which kicked off at midnight, 20 May 2005.
+This led to the launched of the radio station, BandNews FM, which kicked off at midnight, 20 May 2005.
 The initial idea of the TV channel is also used on the radio station, with a slightly longer news wheel (20 minutes, including opinions from anchors and columnists.)